protocol/launchpad/content/en/curriculum/filecoin/drand(tutorial).md

 ## Pre-Requisites
 * Make sure you have Node version 12 or greater installed.
 You can find instructions on how to do that on the [NodeJS website](https://nodejs.org/en/).
-* Download repo at XYZ and run:
+* Clone the [launchpad-tutorials](https://github.com/protocol/launchpad-tutorials) repository and run `npm install`
    1) `npm install`
    2) `node bias.js`

 ## Caveats
 * Drand mainnet releases a random number every 30 seconds.
 So if you run your results immediately after the other, you may get the exact same output.
 The problem that arises is if you want to test if the biased randomness works or not over time, it would take a really long time to test.
-* This "biased" algo is not sophisticated, it takes a random number and compares it against the list of user provided items, the last number smaller than the random number is chosen.
+* This "biased" algorithm is not sophisticated, it takes a random number and compares it against the list of user provided items, the last number smaller than the random number is chosen.

 ## Instructions
 Imagine you are a full time L5 software engineer and have more important things to think about than what to get for lunch.